roytang/blog/content/post/2006/03/adventures-in-linux-land-part-3.md

 XMMS is the closest thing you could get to Winamp, btw.
 You could even use the

-old skins of WinAmp (Classic skins is the name&#8230; If they have .wsz at the
+old skins of WinAmp (Classic skins is the name...
+If they have .wsz at the

 name, rename it to .zip and it would work 😉 Real neat huh?)